headslive/web/about.md

 [website](https://grsecurity.net/).

-Grsecurity is a huge security enhancement to the Linux kernel that defents against a wide range of security threats through intelligent access control, memory-corruption based exploit prevention, and a host of other system hardening that generally require no configuration.
+Grsecurity is a huge security enhancement to the Linux kernel that defends against a wide range of security threats through intelligent access control, memory-corruption based exploit prevention, and a host of other system hardening that generally require no configuration.
 It has been actively developed and maintained for the past 15 years.